-Additional information which must be included on the record drawings includes:
+The following additional information must be included on the record drawings:

-- .1 Swing ties from permanent above ground fixtures (i.e. buildings, power poles, hydrants) to locate main line valves, manholes, catch basins, large service and sprinkler valves, and other servicing appurtenances. - .2 The location of all service connections from main to property boundary. - .3 Dimensions to locate tees, bends, and other below ground fixtures. - .4 Hydrant leads to include measurement from: - Centre of hydrant valve to center of hydrant. - Centre of hydrant valve to main. - .5 Start and end of rock profile (feature codes Section 7.5). - .6 Start and end of insulation (feature codes Section 7.5). - .7 Start and end of Water, Wastewater and Stormwater System encasement pipes. - .8 The location of restrained joints / pipe.
+- .1 Swing ties from permanent above ground fixtures (i.e. buildings, power poles, hydrants) to locate main line valves, manholes, catchbasins, large service and sprinkler valves, and other servicing appurtenances. - .2 The location of all service connections from main to property boundary. - .3 Dimensions to locate tees, bends, and other below ground fixtures. - .4 Hydrant leads to include measurement from: - Centre of hydrant valve to centre of hydrant. - Centre of hydrant valve to main. - .5 Start and end of rock profile (feature codes Section 7.5). - .6 Start and end of insulation (feature codes Section 7.5). - .7 Start and end of water, wastewater, and stormwater systems encasement pipes. - .8 The location of restrained joints/pipe. - .9 Impervious area delineation for each parcel as closed polygon(s) on the impervious surface specific CAD layer (HRWC-IMPERVIOUS-AREA).

-7.3.2 Format
+7.3.2 Delivery Format